 We provide further \HyperATLSS{} examples (such as determinism and good-enough synthesis) in \Cref{sec:sub:eval-hyper}.

 \paragraph{Model Checking.}

-We show that model-checking (MC) of \HyperATLSS{} on finite-state concurrent game structures (a standard model of MASs) is decidable.
+We show that model checking (MC) of \HyperATLSS{} on finite-state concurrent game structures (a standard model of MASs) is decidable.
 As \HyperATLSS{} can relate multiple computation paths, we cannot employ the tree-automaton-based MC approach for \ATLS{} \cite{AlurHK02}.
-Instead, we develop a novel MC algorithm based on alternating word automata.
+Instead, we develop a MC algorithm based on alternating word automata.
 Our algorithm iteratively simulates path quantification within an automaton, while ensuring that the strategy-sharing constraints between agents are fulfilled.

 \paragraph{Implementation.}